railsbridge-boston/cookbook/announce-registration.md

 Mark the event as live and ensure it's not password-protected.

+Click "Edit" on the event and ensure the dates in the event description are corret

+Then click the "Manage" tab and click "Order confirmation" in the left sidebar.
+Ensure the dates for all of the order confirmation text are correct too.

 ## Unhide registration links on the RBB site

 Don't forget to unhide registrations links on the RailsBridge site: